minecraftgamedev/teach/static/media/teaching game development.18f533f5.md

 You will need to have the following items started before the students start the challenge (preferably set this up before class starts):

+**First, you need to make sure all servers are updated to the correct challenge week.**

+1) The frontend website should be updated to the newest week.
+Update the function return value in WebsiteMCGD/react-frontend/Header.js under the function getCurrentWeekNumber() by either manually changing the week number or creating a function that will automatically update the week.
+Then, you should build the webserver once again so that the week is reflected in the build version of the website.
+Do this by typing "npm run build" in the react-frontend folder.
+2) The student servers should all be updated to the newest week.
+You will need to replace the "world" folder in each server, as well as update the config file's level under plugins/TeamChallengeMCGD/config.yml to the respective level.
+3) If needed, for some challenges, you may need to update the StudentPlugins folder and edit the plugin.yml files for each plugin to create the correct command for the challenge.
+Check each week's template for the CommandHandler class, and if it exists, register a command for the name that is in the template.
+4) You may also want to hide the featured solutions for the particular challenges on the frontend website.
+To do this, remove the solutions from the MD file under WebsiteMCGD/react-frontend/src/markdown/challengeX.md.
+You may also want to edit the "past presentations.md" file as well.

+**Now, you can start all required components.**

 - The frontend webserver should be up and running.
 This is the website that the students will use to upload their plugin files onto their group's server.
+     - To start the react server, navigate to "WebsiteMCGD/react-frontend" and type **sudo npm serve** in the terminal.
+The sudo is necessary to host the website on port 80.

 - The backend server should also be up and running.
 This will allow the students to upload their plugin files onto the frontend website so that it can be transferred to their respective group's server.
+    - To start the backend server, navigate to "WebsiteMCGD/api" and type **node start.js** in the terminal.

 - All student servers should be up and running.
 See above for one way to manage multiple servers at once.
 The backend will be in charge of transferring the plugin files into jar files, then transferring them to the respective group's server to be loaded and enabled.
+    - You may either have to start the student servers remotely or locally.
+Either way, make sure the TeamChallengeMCGD/config.yml file is updated to the latest level, and the world folder is the correct level.

 ***